-4. Barrier-free access to transportation
+4. Barrier-Free Access to Information and Communications

 Every obligated organization must develop and implement measures, policies and practices respecting barrier-free access to the transportation services or infrastructure it provides to meet the requirements set out in this Regulation.